 - A local KMS that is available with all installations.
 For details, see Tableau Server Key Management System.

-- An AWS-based KMS that comes as part of the Server Management add-on.
+- An AWS-based KMS that comes as part of Advanced Management.
 For details, see AWS Key Management System.

 Beginning in version 2021.1, Tableau Server added another KMS option:

-- An Azure-based KMS that comes as part of the Server Management add-on.
+- An Azure-based KMS that comes as part of Advanced Management.
 This is described below.

 Azure Key Vault for encryption at rest

-Azure Key Vault is available as part of the Server Management Add-on to Tableau Server beginning in version 2021.1.0.
-For more information see About Tableau Server Management Add-on.
+Azure Key Vault is available as part of Advanced Management to Tableau Server beginning in version 2021.1.0.
+For more information see About Tableau Advanced Management on Tableau Server.